DataONEorg/dataone-web/content/services/plus.md

   background: wave
   small_title: Showcase
   title: Built with DataONE Plus
-  intro: See what others are doing with DataONE Plus portals
+  intro: See what others are creating with DataONE Plus portals
   blocks:
   - template: carousel
     slides: